HappyB2.0

 Funding:

-National Institutes of Health (NIH), USA
+National Institutes of Child Health and Human Development (NICHD), USA

 Co-Investigators:

-Prof. Vish Viswanath, Harvard University
+Prof. K. “Vish” Viswanath, Harvard University

 Prof. Nathaniel Osgood, University of Saskatchewan